 Yes, of course, there's challenges.
 Some countries are more progressive in terms of food offering than others.
 There's the issue of birthday cake, which I never refuse because it would be too rude in my book, and when I'm traveling and there's really no other way, I will at times resort to eating vegetarian.
 And yes, sometimes fellow humans give you a hard time.
 I don't mind people asking and even challenging me about my beliefs - especially when they're genuinely curious and not out to mock you (Hint: "You're eating away my food's food" is not a good conversation starter...).
 On the contrary, many times, your conversation partner will be exposed to arguments they have never heard before and/or you may learn something about their view of things and I'm always up for enlightening conversations.

 But, fundamentally and most importantly, my actions are in line with my philosophy.
 I have a lot of love for living beings.
-I would never want to harm, let alone kill, a sentient creature if I can live perfectly healthy without it.
 And so I choose not to pay people whose business is built on harming and killing animals.
 Also, side note, veganism is the future.
 Just saying.
 In the long run, humans will either be eating artificial, lab-grown meat that's produced without death and wrecking the environment or we'll be eating mainly plant-based food.
 Either way is good for me.
 If you want to know how to go vegan, stay tuned for part two of this veganism series.